metricswave/backend/content/collections/pages/landing.md

       We believe in easy to understand and actionable statistics.
 Know how your users know you and how they behave.

       This is how traffic analytics should have always been.
   -
+    id: m3svhtpk
+    type: open_numbers
+    enabled: true
+    title: 'Used by +1,000 companies'
+    content: 'We handle over +30M events the last year with a 99.9% uptime.'
+  -
     id: lm34gp22
     title: 'Not just bar or line graphs'